tocco/tocco-docs/framework/configuration/actions.rst

 DWR-Communication
 -----------------

-DWR_ is used to connect the ExtJs_ frontent with our java backend.
+DWR_ is used to connect the ExtJs_ frontend with our java backend.
 If an action requires any backend interaction, i.e. if any data should be checked or amended, it will be done using DWR.

 Java-Script